Georg Christian Schemelli

 Georg Christian Schemelli (born 1676 or 1678 or 1680 – 5 March 1762) was a German Protestant church musician.
 He is known for the publication Musicalisches Gesang-Buch, a collection of sacred songs to which Johann Sebastian Bach contributed.

 Born in Herzberg, Schemelli was from 1695 to 1700 a student at the Thomasschule in Leipzig.
 From 1707, he held the position of church musician in Treuenbrietzen.
 From 1727 he was Hofkantor at the court of Zeitz, retiring in 1758.
 He died in Zeitz.

 Musicalisches Gesang-Buch

-In 1736, Schemelli published in Leipzig his Musicalisches Gesang-Buch (Musical song book), also known as Schemellis Gesangbuch, a collection of 954 sacred songs with texts in the tradition of pietism, and probably intended for private contemplation.
+In 1736, Schemelli published in Leipzig his Musicalisches Gesang-Buch (Musical song book), also known as Schemellis Gesangbuch, a collection of 954 sacred songs with texts in the tradition of pietism.
 Only 69 of the songs come with music, a melody and a bass line.
-The melodies are often like simple arias, rather than like chorales.